KarlZylinski/Bowtie/README.md

 - [x] Convert render_material
     - [ ] Have uniforms on main thread as well and keep them in a flat index-based list in renderer?
 Otherwise we cannot know what type uniforms are before sending update messages and we cannot fetch the values from lua.
 - [x] Convert resource_lut
-- [ ] MAYBE convert renderer to struct + namespace and ditch irenderer for struct of func ptrs.
+- [ ] Convert renderer to struct + namespace and ditch irenderer for struct of func ptrs.
 - [ ] Rewrite allocators, throw out construct / destroy
     - [ ] Add page allocator?
 - [ ] Array -> Vector, also shape up Vector to match new allocator shizmajings